Skip to main content

 Data protection is particularly important for virtual assistant engagements because VAs routinely handle personal data including customer names, email addresses, diary entries, and financial information.
 The UK General Data Protection Regulation (UK GDPR), as retained by the European Union (Withdrawal) Act 2018 and supplemented by the Data Protection Act 2018, requires a written data processing agreement where the VA processes personal data on the client's behalf.
 Article 28 of the UK GDPR mandates specific contractual provisions covering processing instructions, security measures, breach notification, and data deletion upon termination.

 Intellectual property in work created by a virtual assistant is governed by the Copyright, Designs and Patents Act 1988.
 Under Section 11(1), the author of a work is the first owner of copyright.
 Since a VA is not an employee, copyright in content, graphics, presentations, and other materials created by the VA vests in the VA by default, not the client.
-Clients who require ownership of the work product must ensure the contract contains an express written assignment of intellectual property rights.
+Clients who require ownership of the work product must confirm the contract contains an express written assignment of intellectual property rights.

 When Do You Need a Virtual Assistant Contract (UK)?